Learn how UNC Executive Development’s program for the U.S. Navy has provided insights and strategies that have resulted in substantial savings.

 One of the reasons the week-long program has worked so well, Connolly said, is because Stackley understood, at a deep and profound level, the myriad challenges his office had to overcome.
 “The first challenge was simply knowing what things should cost,” he said.

+According to Lawrence, another daunting challenge that the program has addressed is closing the gap between what defense industry executives know about how military and government systems operate compared to what government procurement officers know about the world of finance.
 It is standard practice for defense companies to hire away the most experienced government civilians and military acquisition professionals who know how “the system” works, then leverage that information to maintain a competitive advantage to maximize their profits.
-In contrast, most acquisition professionals serve their entire career with the government and are not familiar with what motivates defense industry executives to behave, posture, and negotiate in a profit-and-loss world.
+In contrast, most acquisition professionals serve their entire careers with the government and so are not familiar with what motivates defense industry executives to behave, posture, and negotiate in a profit-and-loss world.

 “The problem is that government acquisition professionals, as a group, do not understand where the leverage comes from dealing with a private-sector firm,” Connolly said.
 “What we are telling them is, ‘If you want the upper hand in a negotiation, this is the place to look.’”